Solutions Corridors Site Hosts Utilities About Contact

 and Entitlements

-Gridlane manages the full permitting process in-house.
-We do not delegate permitting to general contractors or third-party consultants without direct oversight.
-AHJ coordination, building permits, electrical inspections, and zoning compliance are all managed as internal program deliverables.
+We manage the full permitting process without delegation.
+AHJ coordination, building permits, electrical inspections, and zoning compliance are treated as internal program deliverables.

-AHJ pre-application meetings — early jurisdiction engagement to identify requirements and reduce approval cycle time
+AHJ pre-application meetings — early jurisdiction engagement to reduce approval cycle time

 Building and electrical permits — full set submission with stamped engineering drawings